-Children love to perform, but mostly do not like to practise.
-The first year of learning often goes slow, until their parents realise that daily practise is not going to happen, unless they (the parents) spend time with their kids and make it happen.
+Children love to perform and play.
+But many don’t understand, or have the maturity, to commit to the routine of daily practise.
+The first year of learning often goes slow, until their parents realise that daily practise will only happen when THEY get involved and make it happen.

-Piano Mom works with the teacher, communicating with her regularly, when things don’t go smooth.
-She makes the effort, even when she and the teacher have differences of opinion, on what her child needs to progress.
-She works at understanding the teacher, and eventually finding a middle path.
+She works with the piano teacher, communicating with her regularly when things don’t go smooth.
+She makes the effort, even when she and the teacher have differences of opinion on what her child needs to progress.
+She works with the piano teacher, and eventually they finding a middle path.

-It takes her anything between a month or a year of her child learning, to make her realise that she needs to put time aside, to support her child and she then, rearranges her schedule, to make this possible.
+It often takes her anything between a month or a year of her child learning, to make her realise that she needs to put time aside to support her child.
+And then, she rearranges her schedule to make this possible.

-A heartfelt THANK YOU to you all – I really appreciate all the time and effort you put in..
+A heartfelt THANK YOU to you all you wonderful Piano Mom’s (and Piano Dad’s where applicable).
+I really appreciate all the time and effort you put in!